budgu/MJCbiomass/bibliography.md

     word-wrap: break-word;       /* Internet Explorer 5.5+ */
 }
 </style>
 # Click on the summaries for an expanded version

-1. <details><summary> This excellent 21-page 2020 scholarly article entitled “Recent Progress in the Conversion of Biomass Wastes into Functional Materials for Value-added Applications” reviews the literature from the last five years to provide an in-depth introduction to our topic:  biomass conversion. </summary>
+1. <details><summary> This excellent 21-page 2020 scholarly article entitled <a href="https://www.tandfonline.com/doi/full/10.1080/14686996.2020.1848213">“Recent Progress in the Conversion of Biomass Wastes into Functional Materials for Value-added Applications”</a> reviews the literature from the last five years to provide an in-depth introduction to our topic:  biomass conversion. </summary>

     <pre>
     - In this reading they talk about research within 5 years including